nodesmith/aion-wiki/Build-your-Aion-network.md

 or
 ant
 ```
-## verify the code go through the test case
+## verify the code
+you can go through the test cases by
 ```
 ant test
 ```